 Breeding system

 Fruit was produced at least once in all pollination treatments, although the number of flowers that set fruit varied broadly (Tables 1, S2, and S3; Fig. 1).
-In the native range, significantly fewer fruits were set when pollinators were excluded from the flowers (pollinator exclusion and emasculated closed) compared to all other treatments, which were exposed to natural pollinators or artificially pollinated.
+In the native range, significantly fewer fruits were set when pollinators were excluded from the flowers (pollinator exclusion and emasculated closed) compared to other treatments, all of which were exposed to natural pollinators or artificially pollinated.
 Overall, a high number of fruits were set in the pollinator exclusion treatments (~25%) (Fig. 1) compared to what.
 There was no significant difference in fruit set between the open control and emasculate outcross treatment indicating S. obtusifolia was not pollen limited in the native range.
 Further, most fruit was set in the emasculate self treatment demonstrating that S. obtusifolia is self-compatible.

 Similarly, in the invasive range some fruits were produced when pollinators were excluded from the flowers (pollinator exclusion and emasculate closed treatments) although, overall, fewer fruits were set from these treatments in the invasive range (<10%) compared to the native range (~25%) (Table 1; Fig. 1).
 In the invasive range, flowers exposed to natural pollinators set significantly fewer fruits compared to the emasculate outcross treatment, indicating that S. obtusifolia was pollen limited in the invasive range.
 Yet, there was no significant difference in fruit set between the emasculate outcross and emasculate selfing treatment demonstrating that S. obtusifolia is fully self-compatible.
 Interestingly, over half the flowers from the emasculate selfing treatment produced fruit in the native range, while less than 25% of flowers from this same treatment produced fruit in the invasive range (Fig. 1).